patrick-elmquist/qmk-keymaps/readme.md

 A user repository with my keymaps for QMK keyboards.

 > [!NOTE]
-> This repository is deprecated in favor for: https://github.com/patrick-elmquist/qmk_userspace
+> This repository has been deprecated in favor for: https://github.com/patrick-elmquist/qmk_userspace

 I posted a guide for how to set this up: [Post@Medium](https://medium.com/@patrick.elmquist/separate-keymap-repo-for-qmk-136ff5a419bd)